Gavin-Letulle/Java-Galaga-Game/README.md

+Welcome to GALAGA!

+Use WASD or Arrow Keys to move left/right/up/down.

+Shoot bullets by pressing or holding down space.

+Make sure you have clicked on the window before trying to interact with the game.

 IMPORTANT:

-You must have gradle installed in order to run the game.
+YOU MUST HAVE GRADLE INSTALLED TO PLAY THE GAME

+Instructions to install Gradle: https://docs.gradle.org/current/userguide/installation.html

-Once you have gradle installed, you can run the command "./gradlew run -Pmain=cs2.game.SpaceGameApp"
+Once you have gradle installed, you can play the game by running the command: "./gradlew run -Pmain=cs2.game.SpaceGameApp"